wosrediinanatour/dotfiles/README.md

  - minimized numbers of plug-ins (dependencies) with maximum performance.

+ - software development

- - software development: C, C++, Python, Markdown, PlantUML
+ - linters, syntax highlighting, and language servers (C, C++, Python, Markdown, PlantUML)

  - a good work flow

-_Note that you can easily install configuration (and dependencies) only for either VIM or TMUX._
+_Note that you can install configuration (and dependencies) easily only for either VIM or TMUX._

 ## TMUX